Vonovia

 Vonovia is a European multinational real estate company based in Bochum, North Rhine-Westphalia.
 Its history goes back to Deutsche Annington, which merged with GAGFAH and was subsequently renamed Vonovia.
-The company currently owns around 400,000 apartments in Germany, Sweden, and Austria, making it a significant market player in these countries.
+The company currently owns around 565,000 apartments in Germany, Sweden, and Austria, establishing it a significant market player in these countries.
 Vonovia is a member of the DAX 40 and STOXX Europe 600 blue-chip indexes.

+By taking over competitors such as Viterra, Gagfah and most recently Deutsche Wohnen, Vonovia has become the market leader and the largest real estate company for private apartments in Germany.

 History

 Early years

-At the end of the 1990s, the German government decided to privatize railway workers' homes as part of the railway reform.
+At the end of the 1990s, the German government decided to privatize homes for railway workers as part of the railway reform.
 The Japanese financial group Nomura Holdings and its subsidiary Deutsche Annington (named after Annington Homes from Great Britain) sought to acquire them.
 After years of negotiations, the company finally received a significant share in 2000.
 The company responded to criticism of the sale with extensive exclusive rights, such as a lifetime right of residence and a restriction on rent increases.
 Besides, tenants were allowed to purchase their property.
 In the following years, Deutsche Annington invested in further smaller stocks of railway workers' apartments, which had previously remained in the ownership of the federal government.